Ricette di Sicilia

 - 1

-Mix together the flour, caster sugar, finely chopped clove, a pinch of cinnamon, toasted and chopped almonds, and the baking powder dissolved in half a glass of lukewarm water.
+Mix the flour with the sugar, finely chopped clove, a pinch of cinnamon, toasted and chopped almonds, and the baking powder dissolved in half a glass of warm water.

 - 2

-Shape the dough into individual biscuits and decorate with a glaze made from caster sugar dissolved cold with egg white.
+Shape the dough into your preferred forms and decorate with a glaze made from caster sugar dissolved cold with egg white.

 - 3

-Place them on a buttered and floured baking tray and bake in a 180°C oven for about half an hour.
+Place them on a buttered and floured baking tray and bake at 180°C for about half an hour.

 💡 Tips and Variations